-Cowles Bog is a National Natural Landmark with historical significance as well as being a great place to hike and explore.
+A favorite destination, this National Natural Landmark has historical significance on top of being a great place to hike and explore.
 The name honors Dr. Henry Cowles (pronounced Coles) of the University of Chicago; his field work in this area was important in the development of the science of ecology.

 The western path away from the beach is not terribly obvious; look for footprints at a break in the dune.
 After climbing up from the beach, you will top the dune and descend somewhat, traversing again the same savanna-like habitat that you walked through on your way to the beach.
 In the process, youíll top several smaller rises.
 An immense steelworks is occasionally visible just to the west.